robinmordasiewicz/presentation/presentation.md

 2. Create Bot Policy

 ![F5 Distributed Cloud Bot Defense Create Bot Policy](./images/create-policy.png)

+* Create an App endpoint

+* Specify the method to POST on both protocol on any domains, and for Path matching we can do prefix, regex or exact path, and for the actions you want to change it from Flag to Block.

+* So you can do things like enable carding against a payment page and credential stuffing against other pages.

+* From there we can specify how we want to inject the Javascript, which usually after the HEAD tag, but it can be in a script or after the title tag.

 * It's best practice to activate Bot Defense on sensitive URLs, like login forms, using regex to detect patterns in these URLs.